kaisenlinux/manpages-dev/packages/ansible-vault.md

               --vault-id
                  the vault identity to use

-              --vault-password-file
+              --vault-password-file,   --vault-pass-file
                  vault password file

        edit   open and decrypt an existing vaulted file in an editor, that will be encrypted again when closed

-              --ask-vault-pass
+              --ask-vault-password,   --ask-vault-pass
                  ask for vault password

               --encrypt-vault-id 'ENCRYPT_VAULT_ID'
-                 the vault id used to encrypt (required if more than vault-id is provided)
+                 the vault id used to encrypt (required if more than one vault-id is provided)

               --vault-id
                  the vault identity to use

-              --vault-password-file
+              --vault-password-file,   --vault-pass-file
                  vault password file

        view   open, decrypt and view an existing vaulted file using a pager using the supplied vault secret

-              --ask-vault-pass
+              --ask-vault-password,   --ask-vault-pass
                  ask for vault password

               --vault-id
                  the vault identity to use

-              --vault-password-file
+              --vault-password-file,   --vault-pass-file
                  vault password file

        encrypt
               encrypt the supplied file using the provided vault secret

-              --ask-vault-pass
+              --ask-vault-password,   --ask-vault-pass
                  ask for vault password

               --encrypt-vault-id 'ENCRYPT_VAULT_ID'
-                 the vault id used to encrypt (required if more than vault-id is provided)
+                 the vault id used to encrypt (required if more than one vault-id is provided)

               --output 'OUTPUT_FILE'
                  output file name for encrypt or decrypt; use - for stdout